No products in the basket.

 How to Brew Fruit Tisanes

-We would recommend steeping fruit tisanes for a little longer to ensure you get as much of the fruity flavours as your can for the tea you are makeing.
+We would recommend steeping fruit tisanes for a little longer to ensure you get as much of the fruity flavours as you can for the tea you are making.

 How to Make Iced Tea

-There are many ways to make Iced Tea and many variation of different recipes which you can find online and also in cook books, we have put together a basic brewing guide which will help when making yourself and friends a refreshing glass of Iced Tea on a Summers Day.
+There are many ways to make Iced Tea and many variations of different recipes which you can find online.
+Also in cook books, we have put together a basic brewing guide which will help when making yourself and your friends a refreshing glass of Iced Tea on a Summers Day.

-If you are making your Iced Tea with a Herbal or Tisane tea you will need to allow the tea to infuse for 8 to 10 minutes, if you are using a Black or Green tea or other Types of Tea please follow our recommend brewing guide which will be on the related tea product page or you can fine this information on this page by looking the the tea type.
+If you are making your Iced Tea with a Herbal or Tisane tea you will need to allow the tea to infuse for 8 to 10 minutes, if you are using a Black or Green Tea or other Types of Tea please follow our recommended brewing guide which will be on the related tea product page or you can find this information on this page by looking the the tea type.

-Once the Leave have infused with a strainer pour into a jug and fill with cooled water and add ice should you wish.
+Once the leaves have been infused with a strainer pour into a jug and fill with cooled water and add ice should you wish.

 Once you have added the cool water this is now your opportunity to be creative and experiential with different fresh fruits and flavours for example you could add a little Honey or Sugar to add that extra sweetness.